Government of the Ukrainian People's Republic in exile: Foreign policy

-On 20 November 1929 US government issued a bill providing for appointment of a diplomatic representative to the Ukrainian People's Republic (S. 2177).
+On November 20, 1929, US government issued a bill providing for appointment of a diplomatic representative to the Ukrainian People's Republic (S. 2177).

 A. Nikovskyi and later O. Shulhyn (till 1946) carried out the foreign activities.
 Initially, there were Ukrainian diplomatic missions in certain countries: K. Matsievych – in Romania, A. Livytskyi – in Poland, M. Slovinskyi – in Czechoslovakia, R. Smal-Stotskyi – in Germany, M. Vasylko – in Switzerland, V. Murskyi – in Turkey, O. Shulhyn – in France, and so on.
 The latter lasted the longest, others were eliminated in the early 1920s.
-O. Shulhyn, as the head of the UPR mission in Paris, and later as the Minister of Foreign Affairs, kept in touch with the League of Nations, protesting against the Bolshevik occupation of Ukraine, the actions of Soviet diplomacy, terror and famine in Ukraine.
+O. Shulhyn, as the head of the UPR mission in Paris, and later as the Minister of Foreign Affairs, kept in touch with the League of Nations, protesting against the Bolshevik occupation of Ukraine, the actions of Soviet diplomacy, and famine in Ukraine.
 The State Center of the Ukrainian People's Republic prepared a draft of the recognition of the UPR government in exile, this project was proposed to the highest legislative body of the United States by several senators led by D. Kopelyan.
 He maintained close contacts with the pan-European movement, advocating for the idea of Ukraine's belonging to the European community.
 He condemned the policy of Germany, France, Italy and Great Britain in dealing with the Carpathian Ukraine's issue.
 In September 1939 in Paris, the UPR government led by V. Prokopovych declared its solidarity with Western democracies, condemning the totalitarian regimes in Nazi Germany and the USSR.
 Some international activities were carried out by the UPR government through the Ukrainian Society for the League of Nations.
 A separate area of work of the UPR government was the organization of cooperation between the "sub-Soviet" peoples – Prometheism, in which not only Ukrainians, but also representatives of the Caucasus, Don, Kuban, Crimea, Turkestan regions participated.

 On September 1, 1939, the UPR government in exile, led by V. Prokopovych, declared war on Nazi Germany.